bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 more layers.
 Digging into some of the technical details, understanding what choices were actually important, and even getting schooled on how to run them efficiently were all incredibly fun things to look into.
-And even still there is so much more that I want to do (e.g. PyTorch runtime optimizations).
+And even still there is so much more that I want to do (e.g. PyTorch run-time optimizations).
 For now, it'll have to do, thanks for reading!

 References